 The Professional Development course will provide admitted Brock School of Business (not pre-business) students the opportunity to:

 The Brock School of Business Professional Development Course is a series of activities and events scheduled throughout the academic year that focuses on building career skills.
-The seminar’s objective is to engage students in a variety of co-curricular events that will enhance professional development.
+The objective of the course is to engage students in a variety of co-curricular events that will enhance professional development.
 After gaining admission to the Brock School of Business, students must attend a total of 10 events approved by the Dean’s Office to earn one credit hour.
 Prerequisite: Admission to the Brock School of Business.
 Offered: Fall and Spring.

-Events, speakers, sessions, conferences, etc. that develop student understanding about important business topics.
+Approved events, speakers, sessions, conferences, etc. that develop student understanding about important business topics.

 All "events" count as one credit, unless otherwise determinded through committee evaluation.

 Students must have 10 Professional Development Credits to graduate.